 This course provides an overview of the major areas of research and application in the area of sport psychology.
 It involves the study and application of psychological principles, which influence behavior, enhance skill acquisition, and maximize sport performance of athletes, coaches, and others involved in sports.
 Topics may include philosophies of sport, motivation, personality of coaches and athletes, recreational sports for children, training and learning principles, mind/body relationships, and the effects of anxiety, arousal, and relaxation on performance and current research in the field.
+This course is offered fall semester.

-PSYC 235 Psychology of Gender 3 cr.
+PSYC 235 Psychology of Gender

 This course focuses on the way gender influences behavior and personality.
 The class will center on how women and men are influenced by social, psychological, and biosocial constructions of gender.
 The student will use critical thinking skills to develop and evaluate gender, in terms of psychological concepts, empirical studies, and personal knowledge.
+This course is offered fall semester.